Tweetpilot

 How to grow on X in 2026: the engagement-first method.

-Most growth advice for X is the same thing dressed up differently: post more.
-This guide is about what actually moves the needle for accounts under 50k followers, and why showing up in replies beats showing up in your own feed every single time.
+Most growth advice for X is the same thing dressed up: post more.
+This guide is about what actually moves the needle under 50k followers, and why showing up in replies beats showing up in your own feed.

 Updated 2026-05-15